interfect/podbot/README.md

 # PodBot: A bot to play your podcasts

-PodBot is a Matrix bot designed to listen for the messages that AntennaPod creates if you share a podcast episode URL with a timestamp in a Matrix channel.
+PodBot is a [Matrix](https://matrix.org/) bot designed to listen for the messages that [AntennaPod](https://antennapod.org/) creates if you share a podcast episode URL with a timestamp in a Matrix channel via the [Riot.im app](https://about.riot.im/downloads).

 You can set up the bot to sit in a Matrix room, and then send podcast episodes to it from your phone.
 This lets you send a podcast you were listening to on your phone to better speakers in your house without losing your place.